annamkov/annamkov.github.io/README.md

 To set up your static website on Github Pages:
 1. Set up a new repository by clicking on the “New” button found on the top left side of the homepage.
-2. Name the repository \<username>.github.io, using your Github username for the \<username> part.
+2. Name the repository **\<username>.github.io**, using your Github username for the **\<username>** part.
 It is important to follow this naming convention so that Github knows you are setting up a special repository for hosting a website through Github Pages.

 ## Step 3: Upload your Resume Formatted in Markdown to your Repository
 Markup languages are used to format content on a webpage.
 HTML is a well-known markup language; however, the heavy syntax often makes writing an HTML document from scratch inefficient.
 Markdown, on the other hand, is a simplified Markup language.
 It has minimal syntax and converts to HTML easily, making it a fast way to format text for the web.
-Markdown has less features than HTML, but is perfect for simple text documents where the more complicated features of HTML are not needed (such as this README and your resume).
+Markdown has less features than HTML, but is ideal for simple text documents where the more complicated features of HTML are not needed (such as this README and your resume).

 To upload your Markdown resume file:
-1. Click on "Add File".
+1. Click on **Add File**.
 A dropdown menu should appear.
-2. Click on "Upload Files".
+2. Click on **Upload Files**.
 3. Locate and upload your Markdown resume file.
-4. Rename your resume file to index.md.
+4. Rename your Markdown resume file to **index.md**.
+Github Pages will search through your repository for a file under this name to use as the front page of your website.

 ## Step 4: Use Jekyll to Customize your Github Pages Website
 Github Pages comes with a static site generator called Jekyll.
 Jekyll takes files written in lightweight markup, runs them with a theme (templated HTML and CSS), and generates a static website with a presentable design.
 The great thing about static site generators like Jekyll is that they can upgrade the look of your website with barely any effort on your part.
 You can avoid the tedious process of writing in HTML by providing Jekyll with a file in a lightweight markup language such as Markdown.
-After that, you can simply choose a theme and Jekyll will do the hard work of adding the HTML for you.
+After that, you can simply choose a theme and Jekyll will do the hard work of adding HTML for you.

 To choose a Jekyll theme for your static website:
-1. Click on Settings in your repository.
+1. Click on **Settings** in your repository.
 2. Scroll down to the Github Pages heading.
-3. Locate and click on the “Change theme” button under the Github Pages heading.
+3. Locate and click on the **Change theme** button under the Github Pages heading.
 4. Preview a theme by clicking on its thumbnail.
-5. Select a theme by clicking “Select theme”.
+5. Select a theme by clicking on **Select theme**.

-6. In the \_config.yml file that appears in your repository, add "title:" and follow with a title for your website.
+Once you select a theme, a **\_config.yml** file will appear in your repository.
+You can further customize your website in this file.
+This tutorial will keep customization brief and simply show you how to change the title of your website.

+To change the title of your website:
+1. Edit the **\_config.yml** file by clicking on the pencil icon.
+6. Add `title: <yourtitle>`, where \<yourtitle> is a title of your choice.
-7. View your website at \<username>.github.io.
+2. View your changes at **\<username>.github.io**

 ## More Resources
 - [Markdown Tutorial](https://www.markdowntutorial.com/)